ex4sperans/maggot/README.md

 experiment.register_result("accuracy", score)
 ```

-This creates `results.json` file in experiment directory with the following content:
+This creates a `results.json` file in the `.maggot` directory with the following content:

 ```
 {